 - Most insect bites cause a red bump.
 Some are larger (like a hive).
 Some have a small water blister in the center.
 These are normal reactions to an insect bite.

 - A large hive at the bite does not mean your child has an allergy.

 - The redness does not mean the bite is infected.

 - Itchy Insect Bite Treatment:

 - Steroid Cream.
-To reduce the itching, use 1% hydrocortisone cream.
+To reduce the itching, use 1% hydrocortisone cream (such as Cortaid).
 No prescription is needed.
 Put it on 3 times a day until the itch is gone.
 If you don't have, use a baking soda paste until you can get some.

 - If neither is available, use ice in a wet washcloth for 20 minutes.

 - Also, you can put firm, sharp, direct, steady pressure on the bite.
 Do this for 10 seconds to reduce the itch.
 A fingernail, pen cap, or other object can be used.

 - Allergy Medicine.
-If the bite is still itchy, try an allergy medicine such as Benadryl.
+If the bite is still itchy, try an allergy medicine (such as Benadryl).
 No prescription is needed.
 Sometimes it helps, especially in allergic children.
-See Dose Table.

 - Painful Insect Bite Treatment:

 - Soak a cotton ball in a baking soda solution.
 Rub the bite with it for 15 to 20 minutes.
 Do this once.
 This will usually reduce the pain.

 - You can also use an ice cube in a wet washcloth for 20 minutes.

 - For painful bites, allergy medicines don't help.

 - If the insect bite has a scab on it and the scab looks infected, use an antibiotic ointment.
 An example is Polysporin.
 No prescription is needed.
 Use 3 times per day.
 (Note: Usually impetigo is caused by scratching with dirty fingers).